STOLport

-A STOLport or STOLPORT was an airport designed with STOL (Short Take-Off and Landing) operations in mind, usually for an aircraft class of a certain weight and size.
-The term "STOLport" did not appear to be in common usage as of 2008, although was commonly used by pilots flying into Biggin Hill during 1986/87 when the London City Airport was opened restricting approaches and ceilings to the north of Biggin.
+A STOLport or STOLPORT is an airport designed with STOL (Short Take-Off and Landing) operations in mind, for aircraft capable of taking off and landing on short runways.

 A STOLport usually has a short single runway, generally shorter than 5000 ft.
 STOLports are only practicable by certain types of aircraft, especially smaller propeller aircraft, with performances that are compatible with the shorter runway length, steeper approach/departure paths, etc. at individual STOLports.

 In the United States, short runway facilities are simply known as airports, and the term "STOLport" has not been commonly used since the early 1970s.

 Definition

 The International Civil Aviation Organization (ICAO) defines STOLports as "unique airports designed to serve airplanes that have exceptional short-field performance capabilities."
 ICAO Document 9150: Stolport Manual states that "for the purposes of this manual, the stolport design aeroplane is assumed to be an aeroplane that has a reference field length of 800 m or less".